averagehuman0G/The-C-Programming-Language/README.md

 # The-C-Programming-Language
-Practice problems from the K&amp;R book
+All the practice problems from the K&amp;R book

+Yes, even the hello world problem :)